 I’d like to end with a quote from Wendell Berry, writer, environmentalist.

 “The care of the Earth is our most ancient and most worthy, and after all our most pleasing responsibility.
 To cherish what remains of it and foster its renewal is our only hope.” ~ Wendell Berry

 Blow the Fat Cells Out of Your Mind:

 F is for FATTER than EVER!

 Spread the word … NOT the icing,

-Follow Janice on Twitter:
+Follow Janice on Twitter and/or Facebook!

-For more motivation and inspiration, join the Kick in the Tush Club: Beliefnet Chapter.
+Join the Our Lady of Weight Loss’s Kick in the Tush Club: Beliefnet Chapter.